-You had a great idea, so you turned it into an even better, unique product.
+You had a great idea, so you turned it into an even better, unique product – where does branding come in?
 You thought of a clever name, put the product in a sharp-looking package, and created a logo and tagline.
-Now, you’re sure your brand is ready to go…

 Not so fast.

 The visual representation of your product or service is an important component of branding, but the graphic elements are just the beginning of the branding process.

 Most key purchasing influencers are based on your consumers' emotional response to your product: her attitudes, perceptions, values, and priorities.
 A well-developed brand strategy ensures that your customers will connect with your product on this deeper level.
 To help your target customer understand, appreciate, and become a loyal consumer of your brand, keep these essential strategies in mind.

 Your brand identity should be based upon the concerns, needs, preferences, and lifestyles of your target audience.
 Find your niche and focus on it – don’t try to be everything to everyone.
 Do your homework, pay attention to the data, and know your target market inside out, by understanding the buying trends and opportunities in your product’s category.

 Helpful Hint: Look into survey tools like Survey Gizmo to collect consumer information.

 The building blocks of a compelling brand story include your company’s mission, vision, and values.
 Start by asking yourself the questions, “Why does the world need my product?” and “Why was I inspired to create it?”
 Resist the temptation to make your product’s story about what’s wrong with other products.
 “My X product is better than their Y product because it doesn’t do or have Z” Instead, remain positive, and always make sure your product rationale is about what your product does do.

 Helpful Hint: Write an “Elevator Pitch” for your brand – a 3-minute summary of your business and why it’s important.
 Practice it, refine it, and share it until your audience starts to enthusiastically share it with others.
 Then, you’ll know you’ve hit the mark.